-- (1) Before the Municipality commences with the development of a draft land use scheme, the Council must take resolve to develop and prepare a land use scheme, provided that in its resolution the Council must: - establish a land use scheme committee and appoint the members to the land use scheme committee from the relevant municipal department responsible for spatial planning and land use management;
+- (1) Before the Municipality commences with the development of a draft land use scheme, the Council must resolve to develop and prepare a land use scheme, provided that in its resolution the Council must: - (a) establish a land use scheme committee and appoint members to the land use scheme committee from the relevant municipal and sector departments responsible for spatial planning and land use management; - (b) publish a notice in newspapers(s) that is circulated in the municipal area in two official languages determined by the Council, having regard to the language preferences and usage within its municipal area, as contemplated in section 21 of the Municipal Systems Act of its intention to prepare, review or amend the land use scheme, - (b) confirm over and above that which is contained in the applicable legislation the public participation to be followed;

-- (b) confirm over and above that which is contained in the applicable legislation the public participation to be followed; - (c) determine the form and content of the land use scheme; - (d) determine the scale and whether it should be available in an electronic media; - (e) determine any other relevant issue that will impact on the development and final adoption of the land use scheme which will allow for it to be interpreted and or implemented; and - (f) confirm the manner in which the land use scheme must inter alia set out the general provisions for land uses applicable to all land, categories of land use, zoning maps, restrictions, prohibitions and or any other provision that may be relevant to the management of land use, which may or may not require a consent or permission from the Municipality for purposes of the use of land. - (g) Where as a result of repealed legislation, the demarcation of Municipal Boundaries or defunct processes it is necessary in the opinion of the Municipality for certain areas, including, townships known as R293 townships, or any other area whereby land use rights are governed through a process, other than a Land Use Scheme; then the Municipality may for purposes of including the said land use rights into a Land Use Scheme prepare a draft amendment scheme for the incorporation of it into the Land Use Scheme in terms of section 10 and 11 hereof. - (h) confirm the manner in which the Land Use Scheme shall inter alia set out the general provisions for land uses applicable to all land, categories of land use, zoning maps, restrictions, prohibitions and or any other provision that may be relevant to the management of land use, which may or may not require a consent or permission from the Municipality for purposes of the use of land; - (2) After the resolution is taken by the Council, the land use scheme committee must develop the draft land use scheme in accordance with the provisions of the Act, provincial legislation and this Chapter.
+- (c) determine the form and content of the land use scheme; - (d) determine the scale and whether it should be available in an electronic media; - (e) determine any other relevant issue that will impact on the development and final adoption of the land use scheme which will allow for it to be interpreted and or implemented; and - (f) confirm the manner in which the land use scheme must inter alia set out the general provisions for land uses applicable to all land, categories of land use, zoning maps, restrictions, prohibitions and or any other provision that may be relevant to the management of land use, which may or may not require a consent or permission from the Municipality for purposes of the use of land. - (g) Where as a result of repealed legislation, the demarcation of Municipal Boundaries or defunct processes it is necessary in the opinion of the Municipality for certain areas, including, townships known as R293 townships, or any other area whereby land use rights are governed through a process, other than a Land Use Scheme; then the Municipality may for purposes of including the said land use rights into a Land Use Scheme prepare a draft amendment scheme for the incorporation of it into the Land Use Scheme in terms of section 10 and 11 hereof. - (h) confirm the manner in which the Land Use Scheme shall inter alia set out the general provisions for land uses applicable to all land, categories of land use, zoning maps, restrictions, prohibitions and or any other provision that may be relevant to the management of land use, which may or may not require a consent or permission from the Municipality for purposes of the use of land; - (2) After the resolution is taken by the Council, the land use scheme committee must develop the draft land use scheme in accordance with the provisions of the Act, provincial legislation and this Chapter.